luckyhyosun/fullstackopen/README.md

 + <code>CounterDisplay</code> reads it via props.
 + <code>CounterButton</code> update the parent state via a callback prop.

-✴️ **Hook** is a special function that lets you “hook into” React features like state and lifecycle methods from functional components.
+✴️ **React Hook** is a special function that lets you “hook into” React features like **state and lifecycle** methods from functional components.
 Before hooks, only class components could have state or lifecycle logic.
 But hooks let you do the same things with functions, which are simpler and easier to reuse.

 **⚡ Most common hooks**
 + **[useState](https://react.dev/reference/react/useState)** – manage state in a function component